 - In a small pot bring water, sugar and chai tea bags to a boil.
-Cook, stirring frequently for 10-12 minutes.
+Cook, stirring frequently for 10-12 minutes until sugar is dissolved and liquid has started to reduce.
 Remove tea bags halfway through cooking to avoid them breaking apart.
 Remove from heat and cool completely.

 - Preheat oven to 350F and line an 8x8 baking pan with parchment paper.

 - Heat a small pan over medium heat, toast chopped hazelnuts until aromatic about 3-5 minutes.

 - Cream butter, icing sugar and cooled chai tea simple syrup together with a mixer at medium speed until light and fluffy, about 2 minutes.
 Lightly mix in flour and toasted hazelnuts.